 If you have any concerns about a child's PSED, always discuss this with the child's parents or carers first and agree how you will work together.
 Be careful not to jump to conclusions about what is going on at home.
 There could be many reasons why a child temporarily struggles emotionally including moving house, parents changing partners, more children or babies in the home or the death of a relative or pet.

 To help parents support their child's PSED at home, why not share these free Being, Belonging, Becoming leaflets with them?
 They're full of tips on how to help children become independent, sociable and happy.
 The sheets are split into sections and ages and are linked to the early learning goals:

 - Being - managing feelings and behaviour

 - Becoming - self confidence and self awareness.

-If you'd like more advice or support, contact your Early Education and Childcare Advisor.
-If you're not sure who this is, get in touch with your local area advisory team:
+If you'd like more advice or support, contact your area Early Education and Childcare Team:

 - north east: SectorNE@surreycc.gov.uk